 Another long-standing research interests in the group is the structure and mechanisms of secondary transporters.
 Examples are the carnitine transporter CaiT (Figure 10) and the pH-activated sodium-proton antiporters NhaA and NhaP that balance intracellular pH and ion concentration in all living organisms.

 NhaA and NhaP represent two related classes of antiporters that show certain structural similarities, but striking differences in terms of pH activation and transport stoichiometry, which must reflect different transport mechanisms.
-We are especially interested in NhaP because it is similar to the mammalian NHE sodium-proton antiporters, which are important drug targets (Vinothkumar et al, EMBO J 2005; Appel et al, J Mol Biol 2009).
-We have obtained a 3D map at 7 Å resolution of the low-pH state (Goswami et al, EMBO J 2011), and are now in the process of investigating its pH-induced conformational changes.
-This work is carried out by Cristina Paulino.
+We are especially interested in NhaP because it is similar to the mammalian NHE sodium-proton antiporters, which are important drug targets (Vinothkumar et al., EMBO J 2005; Appel et al., J Mol Biol 2009).
+We have obtained a 3D map at 7 Å resolution of the low-pH state (Goswami et al., EMBO J 2011), and are now in the process of investigating its pH-induced conformational changes.
+This work has been carried out by Cristina Paulino.